Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 ##### Initialize the cluster using `Kubeadm` on the master node (`kube-cluster/master.yml`):

 - *On master EC2 instance:*
     -  Run `kubeadm init` in order to initialize the kubernetes cluster, passing an argument `--pod-network-cidr = 10.244.0.0/16` to specify the private subnet from which the pod IPs will be assigned.
-(Flannel uses the old subnet by default - Kubeadm is told to use the same subnet)
     - Create `/home/ubuntu/.kube`, to contain the kubernetes cluster configuration file.
     - Copy the `/etc/kubernetes/admin.conf` file generated by `kubeadm init` to `/home/ubuntu/.kube/config`
     - Install flannel (for pod network)